IAmContent/roscore-novnc/README.md

 A more Docker-like approach would be to run bash in a new container on the same Docker network and direct its DISPLAY to the noVNC server:
 ```
-docker run -it --net=roscore-novnc_x11 --env="DISPLAY=novnc:0.0" --env="ROS_MASTER_URI=http://roscore:11311" osrf/ros:noetic-desktop-full bash
+docker run -it --net=roscore-novnc_ros --env="DISPLAY=novnc:0.0" --env="ROS_MASTER_URI=http://roscore:11311" osrf/ros:noetic-desktop-full bash
 ```

-Note that _roscore-novnc_x11_ in the last command is the compound name of the _x11_ Docker network within the _roscore-novnc_ composition.
+Note that _roscore-novnc_ros_ in the last command is the compound name of the _ros_ Docker network within the _roscore-novnc_ composition.
 Also note that _roscore_ in the last command is the name of the Docker service within the composition.

 Then, in the bash shell, to initialise the ROS environment:
 ```